IBMTechSales/liberty-enterprise-deployment-labs/1010-Modernize-Runtime-to-Liberty/README.md

 <tr class="odd">
 <td><img src="./images/media/image17.png" style="width:1.22816in;height:0.57292in" /></td>
 <td><p><strong>Note:</strong> Using the Transformation Advisor data collection utility is outside the scope of this lab.</p>
-<p>Lab_1005 in this PoT series showcased how to use the data collector and generate the migration bundle that you will leverage in this lab.</p></td>
+<p>Lab_1005 in this PoT series showcases how to use the data collector and generate the migration bundle that you will leverage in this lab.</p></td>
 </tr>
 </tbody>
 </table>